What is a Defensive Midfielder (CDM) in Soccer? Best Defensive Midfielders Guide

 A defensive midfielder (or dm, or cdm) is a key cog in any team’s system, as they are the players responsible for carrying out the defensive duties.
 Like a linchpin, they can be the difference between success and failure on the pitch.

-A defensive midfielder is a player who plays in front of the back four or five defenders and is tasked with protecting the defence from opposition attacks.
+A defensive midfielder is a soccer player who plays ahead of the back four or five defenders and is entrusted with shielding the defence from attack-minded midfielders and other opposition onslaughts.
 Here’s an example of the defensive midfield player in a 4-3-3 system.

 They are expected to provide defensive cover by intercepting passes, tackling opponents and tracking back when needed.
-As well as having strong positional awareness and good reading of the game, it is also important that they possess good technical ability such as passing, dribbling and ball control.
+In addition to possessing advanced positional understanding and an apt reading of the game, it’s important for players in this position to demonstrate superior technical abilities such as passing, dribbling, and ball control.
 The role of a defensive midfielder requires strong concentration and an understanding of their team’s defensive tactics in order to carry out their defensive duties effectively.

 When it comes to defensive midfielders, the numbers don’t lie.
 Did you know that in the English Premier League, a staggering 57% of tackles were made by defensive midfield players?
 That goes to show how vital this role is on the pitch.
 So what exactly does a defensive midfielder do?

-A defensive midfielder, also known as a holding midfielder, guards the back line and provides an extra layer of protection for their team.
-Defensive midfielders are usually positioned in front of the defenders and are tasked with making sure opposition attackers cannot get past them.
+A defensive midfielder, also known as a holding midfielder, guards the back line and provides an extra layer of protection for the team.
+Defensive midfielders are usually positioned in front of the defenders and are tasked with ensuring opposition attackers cannot get past them.
 They do this by using their positioning and tackling prowess to intercept passes or break up play.
-Not only that, but they also help build attacks for their team too.
+Not only that, but they also help build attacks for their team.

 The role of a defensive midfielder requires excellent tactical awareness (there’s a reason why central midfield players with a defensive role end up being a great soccer coach), strength and stamina.
 These players must be able to scan the game and anticipate where opponents will pass or move next.
 They must be able to make split-second decisions when it comes to tackling and intercepting passes while being reliable enough to carry out these tasks efficiently throughout the match.
 It’s no surprise then those successful defensive midfielders have an immense skill set needed to excel in this position.